Let’s Talk About The Plastic Problem

 Only 9% of plastics ever produced worldwide have been recycled.

 Plastic pollution is a particularly prevalent problem in regions with poor or non-existent rubbish collection systems.
-Some parts of the world simply don’t have the resources to implement waste disposal systems and so their plastic doesn’t get recycled – it either goes to landfill, is incinerated or gets dumped.
+Some parts of the world simply don’t have the resources to implement waste disposal systems so their plastic doesn’t get recycled – it either goes to landfill, is incinerated or gets dumped.
 Indonesia, the Philippines, Vietnam, Sri Lanka and Egypt are huge plastic polluters, largely due to the lack of waste management systems.
 The world’s biggest polluting country is China.
 According to the China National Resources Recycling Association, on average, only about 17% of the plastic used in China is recycled.

 And the ‘developed world’ has a lot to answer for too.
 In the UK, 60% of UK plastic packaging sent for recycling is shipped abroad.
 Not only is that creating a huge carbon footprint, but most of this waste is then illegally dumped or burned.
-Australia alone manufactures almost 3 million tonnes of plastic every year, but only recycles 12%.
+Australia alone manufactures almost 3 million tonnes of plastic every year but only recycles 12%.
 And in the US, the recycling rate is actually declining.
 Only 5-6% of municipal plastic waste was recycled in 2021, compared with almost 9% in 2018.

 It’s important to note that, for some, single-use plastics are essential to their health and quality of life.
 These products should still be available to those who need them, in tangent with the necessary waste disposal systems.